AuTURBO/ros-app-tb3-voiceorder/README.md

 This module is Simple Example android application code for ROS Publish and ROS Subscribe.
 This module use class of android_10.
 If you write some sentance and push button, This application publish the sentance, and this application subscribe the sentence.
-And this application display subscribed sentacne
+And this application display subscribed sentence

 publish topic list
 1. Topic name is "string_test".
 Datatype is std_msgs.String.